stjudecloud/docs/docs/create-an-account.md

 ## Logging in

-Simply go to the [DNAnexus log in page](https://platform.dnanexus.com/login?client_id=sjcloudplatform), enter the username and password that you registered with from the preceding section, and click 'LOG IN'.
+Simply go to the [St. Jude Cloud log in page](https://platform.dnanexus.com/login?client_id=sjcloudplatform) on DNAnexus, enter the username and password that you registered with from the preceding section, and click 'LOG IN'.

 ## Billing Setup
 1. Click on the drop down next to your user name in the far right of the DNAnexus navigation bar, and select 'Profile'.